Classifying complements for groups. Applications: Introduction

 \section{Introduction}

-The theory of factorizations was a very studied branch of group theory starting with the classical papers of Sz\'{e}p \cite{szep1}, \cite{szep2}, \cite{szep2}, Douglas \cite{Douglas} and Ito \cite{Ito} but its roots go back to Maillet \cite{Maillet} and the 1900 Minkowski conjecture on \emph{tiling} (another name for factorizations) proved 40 years later by Haj\'{o}s \cite{hajos}.
+Group factorizations have been intensively studied starting with the classical papers by Sz\'{e}p \cite{szep1, szep2, szep3}, Douglas \cite{Douglas} and Ito \cite{Ito} but the problem goes back to Maillet \cite{Maillet} and the 1900 Minkowski conjecture on tiling (another name for factorizations) proved 40 years later by Haj\'{o}s \cite{hajos}.
 Let $A \leq G$ be a subgroup of $G$.
-An \emph{$A$-complement of $G$} is a subgroup $H \leq G$ such that $G$ factorizes through $A$ and $H$, that is $G = A H$ and $A \cap H = \{ 1\}$. ${\mathcal F} (A, G)$ will denote the (possibly empty) set of types of isomorphisms of all $A$-complements of $G$.
-We define the \emph{factorization index} of $A$ in $G$ as the cardinal of ${\mathcal F} (A, G)$ and it will be denoted by $[G : A]^f := |\, {\mathcal F} (A, G) \,|$.
+An $A$-complement of $G$ is a subgroup $H \leq G$ such that $G$ factorizes through $A$ and $H$, that is $G = A H$ and $A \cap H = \{ 1\}$. ${\mathcal F} (A, G)$ will denote the (possibly empty) set of isomorphism types of all $A$-complements of $G$.
+We define the factorization index of $A$ in $G$ to be the cardinal of ${\mathcal F} (A, G)$ and it will be denoted by $[G : A]^f := |\, {\mathcal F} (A, G) \,|$.

 The problem of existence of complements has to be treated ''case by case'' for every given subgroup $A$ of $G$, a computational part of it can not be avoided.
-It was studied in its global form: \emph{given a group $G$, find all factorizations of it}.
+It was studied in its global form: \emph{find all factorizations of a given group $G$}.
 Particular attention was given to finding all factorizations of simple groups.
-Starting with the 1970's a very rich literature on the subject was developed: see for instance \cite{aradf84}, \cite{bozo}, \cite{fisman}, \cite{fismanA}, \cite{gentchev}, \cite{Gi}, \cite{goren}, \cite{LPS3}, \cite{Pr}, \cite{walls}, \cite{WW}.
+Starting with the 1970's a very rich literature on the subject was developed: see for instance \cite{aradf84, bozo}, \cite{fisman, fismanA, gentchev, Gi, goren}, \cite{LPS3}, \cite{Pr}, \cite{walls, WW}.
 For more details on this problem we refer to the two fundamental monographs \cite{LPS1}, \cite{LPS2} and the references therein.
-In this paper we deal with the following natural question:
+The present paper deals with the following question:

 \emph{\textbf{Classifying complements problem (CCP)}: Let $A$ be a subgroup of $G$.
 If an $A$-complement of $G$ exists, describe explicitly, classify all $A$-complements of $G$ and compute the factorization index $[G : A]^f$ .}